wharfkit/website/src/lib/docs/SessionKit/TransactResult.md

 ### resolved

-The [ResolvedSigningRequest](#) that was used during the [Transact](/docs/sessionkit/transact) call which has been resolved to ensure proper tapos values and to template any placeholder values that may have existed in the [SigningRequest](#).
+The [ResolvedSigningRequest](#) that was used during the [Transact](/docs/sessionkit/transact) call, which has been resolved to ensure proper tapos values and to template any placeholder values that may have existed in the [SigningRequest](#).

 ### response